jhubbardsf/aws-sso-refresh/README.md

 ## The Solution

 `aws-sso-refresh` runs as a background daemon and proactively refreshes your SSO sessions before they expire.
-It opens a browser window for re-authentication (which auto-approves if you're already logged in), so your tokens stay fresh.
+It uses the AWS SSO OIDC API to **silently refresh tokens** without opening a browser.
+Only when the underlying session has truly expired does it fall back to browser-based re-authentication.

 ## Installation